-Following the Revolutionary War an attempt was made to urge the construction of the street along the Hudson River originally provided for in the 1730 charter.
+In 1730 the Montgomery Charter was established, extending land ownership privileges an additional two blocks beyond the low water mark into the Hudson River, prompting these landowners to reassess their actions.
+The charter included a provision for creating three streets - Greenwich, Washington and West - parallel to the river (Hoag 1905:32).
+Following the Revolutionary War another attempt was made to urge the construction of the street along the Hudson River originally provided for in the 1730 charter.
 In 1795 the Common Council again passed an ordinance creating West Street, a 70 foot wide outer street, demarcating the western boundary of the city.
-The proposed creation of West Street was intended to compel landowners to pursue landfilling where they were granted water rights.
-By the early nineteenth century, many docks and piers had been built on the Hudson River shorefront between Chambers Street and West Houston In 1804 the Common Council increased the distance from Street.
-Washington to West Street from 160 feet to 200 feet, lengthening the developed blocks between them by 40 feet (Rutsch et al. 1983:153).
-In 1818 yet another attempt was made to complete West.
-Street when a resolution was passed extending West Street over the Canal Street basin and Spring Street Slip.
-In 1825 another petition was granted to extend West Street from Canal Street south to Hubert Street.
+The proposed creation of West Street was intended to compel landowners to pursue landfilling where they were granted water By the early nineteenth century, several docks and piers rights. had been built on the Hudson River shorefront between West Houston and Little West 12th Streets.
+In 1804 the Common Council increased the distance from Washington to West Street from 160 feet to 200 feet, lengthening the developed blocks between them by 40 feet (Rutsch et al. 1983:153).